iBio Inc. (IBIO) Shares Rise Despite Market Challenges - News Heater

-The stock of iBio Inc. (AMEX: IBIO) has increased by 6.30 when compared to last closing price of 0.27.
-Despite this, the company has experienced a -6.42% fall in its stock price over the last five trading sessions.
+iBio Inc. (AMEX: IBIO)’s stock price has gone rise by 14.29 in comparison to its previous close of 0.28, however, the company has experienced a 12.32% increase in its stock price over the last five trading days.
 InvestorPlace reported 2023-06-13 that Ibio (NYSEMKT: IBIO ) stock is rising higher on Tuesday as investors react to the company reaching a research collaboration agreement with the NIH.
 This will see the company teaming up with the NIH’s National Institute of Allergy and Infectious Diseases (NIAID).

 Is It Worth Investing in iBio Inc. (AMEX: IBIO) Right Now?